hyperledger-labs/splice/cluster/README.md

        In particular, consider:
        1. `./cluster/manifest/canton-network-config.jsonnet` (ports used within the cluster)
        1. `./cluster/images/external-proxy/config` (egress of the cluster)
        1. config files baked into individual component images (ports that the applications actually use)
 1. If you touched `./cluster/manifest/canton-network-config.jsonnet`,
    run `make cluster/manifest/test-update`

+### Memory Settings

+The most commonly used memory settings for the cluster (Postgres and the ledger) are stored in [`network-defaults.json`](./manifest/network-defaults.json) and may be adjusted there.

 ## TLS Certificate Provisioning